ragsagar/resume/ragsagar.rst

 Computer Skills
 ---------------
 * Good knowledge in Python and Django web framework.
-* Experience working in Golang.
+* Experience working in Golang, RoR, Java(Android), Swift etc.
 * More than 10 years of experience in using various Gnu/Linux distros and shell.
 * Experience working with frontend libs like AngularJS and Jquery implementing dynamic frontend interfaces and single page apps.